terramate-io/terramate-docs/cli/reference/functions/tm_hcldecode.md

 # `tm_hcldecode` Function

-`tm_hcldecode` interprets a given string as HCL file content and returns a decoded Terramate value representation.
-At the moment, blocks **are not supported** and the decoding fails if they are present in input string.
+The `tm_hcldecode` function parses a given string as HCL file content and returns a decoded Terramate value.
+Currently, the function **does not support** blocks, and the decoding process will fail if blocks are present in the input string.

 ## Examples